 This tale of great heroism takes place in 1805 a few days after the Battle of Trafalgar, Britain's greatest historic naval victory.
 It recounts the extraordinary journey travelled over sea and land by a Royal Naval officer, Lieutenant John Richards Lapenotiere, to bring home the official Dispatch (report) from the Battle.

 From Falmouth to London, Lt Lapenotiere changes horses at least 21 times in his extraordinary journey which takes just over 37 hours.

 The story's starting point is at sea just off the coast of southern Spain.
-There, Vice Admiral Cuthbert Collingwood, Admiral Lord Nelson's second in command, orders Lapenotiere to deliver without delay his Dispatch to the Admiralty.
+There, Vice Admiral Cuthbert Collingwood, Admiral Lord Nelson's second in command, orders Lapenotiere to deliver his Dispatch to the Admiralty without delay.
 In the Dispatch, Collingwood gives news of the British victory and a report on the enemy ships taken, but also laments Lord Nelson's death at the very height of the Battle.

 Sailing in his tiny, fast schooner, HMS Pickle, Lapenotiere struggles back to British shores across often treacherous, stormy waters.
 He docks at Falmouth and embarks on a virtually non-stop 271 mile, 37 to 38 hour journey by carriage and horses to the Admiralty.

 Today, a series of 39 bronze plaques located along The Trafalgar Way remembers Lapenotiere's heroic, historic journey.